Fever of Unknown Origin

 (FUO; Pyrexia of Unknown Origin)

-DefinitionFever of unknown origin (FUO) is a higher body temperature with no clear cause, even though there has been at least one or two weeks of testing.
+DefinitionFever of unknown origin (FUO) is a higher body temperature with no clear cause, even though there has been at least 1-2 weeks of testing.

 CausesThe cause of this fever is unknown.
 In some people the cause may never be known.Factors that may make it difficult to find a cause include: